cmc-aau/hpc-docs/docs/slurm/request.md

 # load software modules or environments
 module load minimap2

-# Get number of CPUs from SLURM allocation.
+# Get number of CPUs from the SLURM allocation (SLURM will sometimes
+# give you more than what you have requested to optimize efficiency).
 # This only works with single-node jobs
 max_threads="$(nproc)"